devadeka/zd_tickets_be_lite/README.md

 ## Task
 Create an application that will list all available articles for the user to select and view in detail.
 The [front end](https://github.com/devadeka/zd_tickets_fe) application will need to talk to a [proxy API](https://github.com/devadeka/zd_tickets_be) that caches data from Zendesk's FAQs API for an hour.

+This is a lightweight version of the proxyAPI.

 Ensure the backend is running before the frontend.

 ## Technology Used